Aditya8912S/BerryDots/README.md

-# BerryWM Nordic Rice – Dotfiles by Aditya Yadav
+# BerryWM  Rice – Dotfiles by Aditya Yadav

-A clean, fast, and practical BerryWM rice using a Nordic aesthetic with modular configs, Rofi launcher, Polybar HUD, and flame-powered keybinds.
+A clean, fast, and practical BerryWM rice using a aesthetic with modular configs, Rofi launcher, Polybar HUD, and flame-powered keybinds.
 Built to be UNIXporn-ready, but tuned for real-world daily usage.

 ---

-## 📸 Screenshots
+##  Screenshots

 #### BerryWM Desktop
 ![berrywm-showoff](previews/berrywm-showoff.png)